SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 SF Theater Tickets

-Many of the big-ticket theater performances in SF offer lottery tickets at a deep discount to fill up open seats.
+Some of the big-ticket theater performances in SF offer rush or lottery tickets at a discount to fill up open seats.
 This is for Broadway performances at the Golden Gate Theater, the Orpheum, and the Curran.

 Learn More: Full SF Theater Calendar by Month